Red Ribbon Week

-Westchase Elementary is joining the Nationwide Red Ribbon Campaign to help promote healthy, drug- and bully-free lifestyles.
+Westchase Elementary is joining the Nationwide Red Ribbon Campaign to help promote healthy, drug and bully-free lifestyles.
 This program is one of the oldest and largest drug prevention programs in the US.
-The theme for the 2016 Campaign is “YOLO (You Only Live Once) – Be Drug Free”.
-Red Ribbon Week at Westchase Elementary will be October 24 – 28th.
-Did you knowchildren of parents who talk to their teens regularly about drugs are 42% less likely to use drugs than those who don't, yet only a quarter of teens report having these conversations?
-For more information on this program, please contact Heidi Pogue at email@example.com.
+Did you know children who's parents talk to them regularly about drugs are 42% less likely to use drugs than those who don't, yet only a quarter of children report having these conversations?

 Westchase Elementary salutes our families and friends that serve or have served in the military.
-Please plan to join us for a wonderful breakfast and Veterans Program supported by our students & scouts from Westchase & Davidson.
-The program will be held on November 10th at 8:30am in the MPR.
-In conjunction with the Veterans Program, the PTA holds “Penny Campaign” to raise money for our veterans.
-This campaign will begin on November 1st and run through November 10th.
-For more information on this program, please contact Tracy Christiansen at firstname.lastname@example.org.
+Every year we plan a wonderful breakfast for active duty and veterans followed by a program supported by our students & scouts from Westchase & Davidson.
+This program is open to all families.
+In conjunction with the Veterans Program, the PTA holds a “Penny Campaign” to raise money for our veterans.

-Sept 9th at 8:30am in the MPR.
-This is a great program that allows extended family and friends to support Westchase and our students.
-All Grandparents (or friends of the family) are invited to Westchase to enjoy breakfast and then read to a class.
+All Grandparents (or friends of the family) are invited to Westchase Elementary to enjoy breakfast and then read to a class.
 The kids love this involvement from Grandparents who don’t always get a chance to participate.
-For questions about this event, please contact email@example.com.

 This is an International Program that is supported by our school and PTA.
 Organized by the Partnership for a Walkable America, Walk to School Day in the USA began in 1997 as a one-day event aimed at building awareness for the need for walkable communities.
 In 2000, the event became international when the UK and Canada (both of which had already been promoting walking to school) and the USA joined together for the first International Walk to School Day.
 In the USA and Canada, International Walk to School Day galvanizes visibility for walking and bicycling to school.
 Over time, this event has been part of a movement for year-round safe routes to school and a celebration – with record breaking participation - each October.
 Today, thousands of schools across America and in more than 40 countries worldwide celebrate walking to school every October.